Better Connected is an exciting project to bring better, faster broadband to West Sussex.

 You can find out in four steps:

 West Sussex County Council is very mindful of all of the benefits that broadband can bring to support continued economic growth in the county, in both urban and rural areas, as well as the social benefits that faster and more reliable broadband brings into people’s homes and communities.

 We are also very aware of the problems that slow broadband speeds cause local residents and businesses as well as people working from home.

 By the end of 2018 we will have invested nearly £10 million of our money as part of a £30 million programme to push fibre broadband coverage as far as possible, to more than 95% of the premises in West Sussex.

 However we are constrained by both available funding and technology, meaning that some areas are beyond the boundaries of what is achievable.

 Reaching 100% fibre broadband coverage is not possible with the available funding and technology and West Sussex County Council has not set this as a goal.

-If your property is without access to fibre broadband and not included in our plans then it will continue to remain eligible for any future funding, although West Sussex County Council will not commit any further budget.
+If your property is without access to fibre broadband and not included in our plans then it will continue to remain eligible for any future funding, although West Sussex County Council cannot commit any further budget.